Snepsid/gimp-scripts/README.md

 ### Add Top Layer to All Layers

 Takes the topmost layer of your image and adds it to every other layer below it, merging it down.
-This is useful for applying a consistent overlay or effect to multiple layers at once.
+This is useful for applying a consistent overlay or effect to multiple layers/frames at once.

 ## Installation